goconca/website-2019/content/blog/speaker-resources.md

 Very few of us go up on stage and "wing it".
 We practice in front of the mirror, co-workers, family, friends, etc. Over and over.

-Knowing the topic and practicing (a bunch) ahead of time gives you the strength to overcome those initial butterflies and jitters.
+Knowing the topic and practicing ahead of time gives you the strength to overcome those initial butterflies and jitters.
 So when you do go up on stage there will be a sense of confidence and sheer excitement to share that which you are passionate about!

 Just remember, you have a story to tell, an experience to share, and folks are _genuinely_ interested in what you have to say.